.jpg/:/cr=t:0%25,l:5.63%25,w:88.74%25,h:100%25/rs=w:600,h:451.12781954887214,cg:true)

 Whatever has brought you here, you deserve a space where you feel safe, understood, and supported.

+I work with adolescents (16+) and adults to better understand their experiences, navigate difficult emotions, and make meaningful, lasting changes.
 My approach is warm, collaborative, and grounded in evidence-based therapies.
-Together, we work to make sense of what you're experiencing and develop a plan to help you move toward the life you want to live.
+Together, we make sense of what you're going through and develop a plan to help you move toward the life you want to live.

 I provide psychological support to adolescents and adults experiencing a wide range of emotional and mental health challenges.